ultrasn0w/playstationpresence/README.md

 - A fork of the tooling from [PlayStationDiscord-Games](https://github.com/Tustin/PlayStationDiscord-Games), which is used to collect game icons and push them to Discord as app assets

+Many thanks to these developers for sharing their work!

 # What's different here?

 There are a couple of major changes at the moment: